|

 Center of San Antonio - Sho Shin Juku is a dojo (place of training) that

-Aikido and Iaido as well as the use of weapons such as the bokken (wooden
+Aikido, and Iaido as well as the use of and defense of weapons such as the bokken (wooden

 sword), jo (four foot wooden staff), and tanto (knife).